newt-ttt/SpeedSense/README.txt

 and the server will be running and accessible on http://localhost:8000 by default!

 To tunnel with pagekite:
+Download 'pagekite.py' from pagekite
-download 'pagekite.py' from pagekite modify 'host.bat' to point to the location of your 'pagekite.py' file run 'host.bat' to make the server accessible at 'speedsense.pagekite.me'
+Add your credentials to your pagekite installation (see pagekite documentation) Modify 'host.bat' to point to the location of your 'pagekite.py' file Run 'host.bat' to make the server accessible at 'speedsense.pagekite.me'